julio-gouveia/vdownloader/README.md

 # License

 1. This software is provided as is under the MIT Open Source License.
-See [LICENSE.md](/LICENSE.md)
+See [LICENSE.md](/LICENSE.md) for details.